 What do I need to do?

-You will be asked if you can answer some questions on your computer with you parent.
-You will then be asked if you could play a game on a computer either at the university or at your school.
+You will be asked if you can answer some questions on your computer with your parent.
+You will then be asked if you could play a game on a computer at home.
 This will ask you to listen to some sounds and choose if a good sound or a bad sound will follow.
 You will be asked to do so for each sound you will hear, and you will have four breaks to rest in between.
 This should only take around 30 minutes all together.
 You will then be asked to score each sound that you heard before the good or sounds on whether you expected to hear something good or bad after you heard them.
 You will finally be asked to say how you feel when you hear each of the good or bad sounds.

 Why is the study important?